JohanDegraeve/iosxdripreader/README.md

 * Always on notification (not really always but almost always) that allows to see the current value by just lifting up the phone.
 * Synchronisation to Nightscout
  * When the app is in the foreground, upload will always happen immediately after receiving a new value, also at app start,
- * When the app is in the background, then it is iOS that decides when the app is allowed to do an upload.
-The frequency is very unpredictable, in fact it is not really usable.
+ * ___When the app is in the background, then it is iOS that decides when the app is allowed to do an upload.
+The frequency depends on the usage of the app.
+One test I did is to keep the app open all day/night long.
+The next day/night it was triggerering a background fetch every 10 minutes___
 * set transmitter id

 To compile :